-In California there is no state regulation or standard of the cultivation and/or distribution medical marijuana.
-California leaves the establishment of any guidelines to local jurisdictions, which can widely vary.
-For example, Marin County allows up to six mature plants, and/or a half-pound dried marijuana.
-It's neighbor, Sonoma County permits possession of three pounds of marijuana, and allows cultivation up to 99 plants, and physicians may recommend more for "exceptional patients."
+In California there is no state regulation or standard of the cultivation and/or distribution of medical marijuana.
+California leaves the establishment of any guidelines to local jurisdictions, which can vary widely.
+For example, Marin County allows up to six mature plants, and/or a half pound of dried marijuana.
+It’s neighbor, Sonoma County permits possession of three pounds of marijuana, and allows cultivation of up to 99 plants, and physicians may recommend more for “exceptional patients.”

-The DEA and its local and state counterparts routinely report that large-scale drug traffickers hide behind and invoke Proposition 215, even when there is no evidence of any medical claim.
+The DEA and its local and state counterparts routinely report that large-scale drug traffickers hide behind and invoke Prop.
+215, even when there is no evidence of any medical claim.
 In fact, many large-scale marijuana cultivators and traffickers escape state prosecution because of bogus medical marijuana claims.
 Prosecutors are reluctant to charge these individuals because of the state of confusion that exists in California.
-Therefore, high-level traffickers posing as "care givers" are able to sell illegal drugs with impunity.
+Therefore, high-level traffickers posing as caregivers are able to sell illegal drugs with impunity.